 How to Choose the Best Axe

-Choosing a right axe depends on the task you have in your hand and the requirement of the sharpness, size, and strength of the axe.
+Choosing the right axe depends on the task you have in your hand and the requirement of the sharpness, size, and strength of the axe.

 Here are some considerations when choosing the axe.